News

 • Gasification: Produces syngas, a mix of hydrogen and carbon monoxide, used for energy or manufacturing.

-• Energy Recovery: Burns plastics to generate heat or electricity, often capturing emissions for further use.
+• Energy Recovery: Burns certain non-recyclable plastics to generate heat or electricity, often with emissions capture.

 • End Products: Fuels, raw chemicals, or energy for industrial processes.